 The global pandemic created by COVID-19 (Coronavirus) has altered life as we know it.
 Lock-downs, widespread closures, and social distancing have become the norm until the spread has somewhat diminished.

 The impact of COVID-19 on dentistry requires general guidelines to assure staff and patient safety from exposure or transmission.
-Comprehensive information is routinely updated by the American Dental Association to assist you as a dental professional.
+Comprehensive information is routinely updated by the American Dental Association and CDC to assist you as a dental professional.

 With plenty of relevant data available regarding COVID-19 symptoms and prevention our goal here is not to solely focus on those.
 Rather, our intention is to prompt your thinking about the unique position you’re in to deepen patient trust now and post-pandemic.